mc-mc111/AirMail/README.md

 ---

-## Voice Command Guide
+## Voice Command & Gesture Guide
-You can find it on the main page too.
----

----

-## Gesture Guide
-You can find it on the main page too.
+You can find them on their selected mode pages.
 ---

 ## 📂 Project Structure

 handsfree-email/
 ├── static/
 │ ├── gesture.js
 │ ├── images/